CASE STUDY/02·OBSCURA · FOSSSHIPPED 2025 · v2.1.0 · MIT

 02 · THE BRIEFSolve PII before ChatGPT does.

-Every client we briefed worried out loud about the same thing: their team was already pasting customer data, contract clauses, and internal numbers into ChatGPT.
-Compliance had memos out.
-Legal had policies.
-Nothing was actually stopping it because the friction of “open a different tool” was higher than the perceived risk.
-We built Obscura so the friction lives in the wrong place.
-Redaction happens before the prompt leaves the browser, not after a quarterly audit catches it.
+Every client worried about the same thing: teams already pasting customer data, contract clauses, and internal numbers into ChatGPT.
+Compliance had memos, legal had policies, nothing stopped it — opening a separate tool was more friction than the perceived risk.
+Obscura redacts before the prompt leaves the browser, not after a quarterly audit catches it.

 03 · SCOPEDetection engine✓ INCLUDED